chaiboub23/elegant-emacs/README.md

 package) and yet elegant.
 The defaul font is [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) and optionally, you'll also need the [Fira Code](https://fonts.google.com/specimen/Fira+Code) font.
+This fork depends on Apple's [SF Mono](https://developer.apple.com/fonts/) font instead of the original fonts specified by Nicolas Rougier.

 Elegant Emacs is mostly a prototype or proof of concept.
 While it is perfectly usable, you might want to have a look a [GNU Emacs / N Λ N